 Use a single panel as a backdrop in a lounge or go grand with an expanse of Buule onstage.
-This white flowing drape is best front or up lit to add a luxurious feel to your event space.
+This white flowing drape is the best front or up-lit to add a luxurious feel to your event space.

-If you’re looking for floor to ceiling elegance, then Cappuccino drapes are a must-have.
-Drapes, swags and legs are lit to perfection with front or up lighting enhancing their natural sheen.
+If you’re looking for a floor-to-ceiling elegance, then Cappuccino drapes are a must-have.
+Drapes, swags, and legs are lit to perfection with front or up lighting enhancing their natural sheen.

 58. Glister Sheen

-Multi-layered theatrical staging is where Glister Sheen really shines.
+Multi-layered theatrical staging is where Glister Sheen shines.
 These versatile fabric products can be layered and gathered in any way you like.
-Team with some front, back or up lighting to get that shimmering effect.
+Team with some front, back, or up lighting to get that shimmering effect.

 59. Violet Superwall

-Violet brings elegance and romance to studio spaces, event lounges, dinner functions and stages alike.
-Influenced by the Art Nouveau style, Violet really blooms with some lush lighting.
+Violet brings elegance and romance to studio spaces, event lounges, dinner functions, and stages alike.
+Influenced by the Art Nouveau style, Violet blooms with some lush lighting.
 You can play with her patterns too to create just the right design for your event.

 Bring some metallic edge to your next event with these panel drapes.
-Originally a sleek silver and black, Stax really shines with strong front or up lighting and creates floor to ceiling texture for any event backdrop – whether it’s an intimate lounge setting or a dramatic staged affair.
+Originally a sleek silver and black, Stax shines with strong front or up lighting and creates floor-to-ceiling texture for any event backdrop – whether it’s an intimate lounge setting or a dramatic staged affair.